-He also plans to offer a 4x4 Safari over to Kilmory and Harris for a chance to see the Red Deer, Golden and White Tailed Eagles, the Rum ponies and the historical and geological sights of the island beyond the village.
+He also offers 4x4 Safaris to Kilmory and Harris for a chance to see the Red Deer, Golden and White Tailed Eagles, the Rum ponies and the historical and geological sights of the island beyond the village.

 Special tours on a Wednesday and Saturday to fit between ferry sailings.
 For more info and to see what many visitors miss on a trip to Rum, search for Brocholme Croft on Facebook or email Gav at firstname.lastname@example.org

-Gav, our resident Mountain Leader and Crofter, is also planning to offer a 4x4 Safari over to Kilmory and Harris for a chance to see the Red Deer, Golden and White Tailed Eagles, the Rum ponies and the historical and geological sights of the island beyond the village.
+Gav, our resident Mountain Leader and Crofter, is now offering 4x4 Safaris to Kilmory and Harris for a chance to see the Red Deer, Golden and White Tailed Eagles, the Rum ponies and the historical and geological sights of the island beyond the village.

 Here on Rum we are proud to produce a lot of our own food from home grown fruit, salad and vegetables, to freshly laid eggs and honey.
 We are lucky to have wild fruits and other foragers delights growing here and we have some very talented cooks, brewers, bakers, preservers and picklers!

-You can buy free range chicken, duck and goose eggs from our crofters either from Rum Shop or direct from the honesty table at the gates of Croft 3.
-Seasonal produce including fruit, vegetables and salad are also available.
-Home made bread, cakes and pies can be ordered and delivered to the village.
-Email email@example.com for prices, to place an order or arrange collection.
+Croft 3 has free range chicken, duck and goose eggs either from Rum Shop or direct from the honesty table at the gates of Croft 3, along the lower side of the North Side Nature Trail.
+Seasonal products are also available.
+Home made bread, cakes and pies can be ordered and delivered down to Kinloch Village.
+Email firstname.lastname@example.org for prices, to place an order or arrange collection.

 Isle of Rum Village Hall Hire